yyz945947732/cnscript/README.md

-# CnScript
+# CNScript

-CnScript is language (actually don't) that transpiles to JavaScript.
+CNScript is language (actually don't) that transpiles to JavaScript.
 This code is created with the help of [your-script](https://github.com/iamfrontender/your-script) module.

-The source files in CnScript have `.cns` extension.
+The source files in CNScript have `.cns` extension.

 ## Disclaimer